PhilPenn/AboutMe/README.md

 # About Me
-Please see my primary GitHub profile at @UsefulEngines
+Please see my primary GitHub profile at http://github.com/UsefulEngines